The information on this page will help you to make a safe and accurate diagnosis of Chronic Obstructive Pulmonary Disease (COPD).

 All about Chronic Obstructive Pulmonary Disease (COPD)

-• COPD is characterised by chronic respiratory symptoms such as breathlessness, cough and sputum production
+• COPD is a chronic, progressive lung condition characterised by symptoms such as breathlessness, cough and sputum production.

-• Many people with COPD experience exacerbations or ‘flare-ups’, in which their symptoms worsen, and they need additional treatment
+• Many people with COPD experience exacerbations or ‘flare ups’, where symptoms can worsen, and they need additional treatment.

-• 1.7 million people are living with COPD, and around 600,000 are living undiagnosed across the UK
+• Around 1.7 million people are living with COPD, and a further 600,000 are potentially living undiagnosed across the UK

 • People from the poorest communities are five times more likely to die from COPD than those in the richest